Non-synchronous transmission: Clutch brake

 Unlike any other type of transmission, non-synchronous transmissions often have a clutch brake mechanism, which is usually activated by pressing the clutch pedal all the way to the floor or pressing a button on the top of the gear lever.
 The purpose of the clutch brake is to slow down (or stop) the rotation of the transmission's input shaft, which assists in shifting the transmission into neutral or first gear when the vehicle is at a standstill.
 The clutch brake not only slows or stops the idle gear axis but can also prevent shifting into gear until the clutch pedal is released a few centimetres (or inches) off the floor.
 In order to shift into gear, the clutch must be halfway off the floor, otherwise, the clutch brake will prevent the transmission from being shifted into or out of gear.

 Comparison of transmissions

 Any transmission that requires the driver to manually synchronize the engine speed with the speed of the driveshaft is non-synchronous.
-Non-synchronous transmissions are mostly used in semi-trucks, large industrial machines, older agricultural tractors (eg Massey ferguson 135) and power take-offs.
+Non-synchronous transmissions are mostly used in semi-trucks, large industrial machines, older agricultural tractors (e. g.
+Massey Ferguson 135) and power take-offs.

 Sequential manual transmissions, which are commonly used in motorcycles, ATVs, and racecars, are a type of non-synchronous (unsynchronized) manual transmission, where gear ratios must be selected in succession (order), hence direct access to a specific gear ratio is not possible.

 Most manual transmissions in modern passenger vehicles are fitted with synchromesh to equalize the shaft speeds within the transmission, so they are synchronous transmissions.
 All automatic transmissions have synchronizing mechanisms, and semi-automatic transmissions that use dog clutches typically have cone-and-collar synchronizing mechanisms.